SassNinja/reinstall-node-modules/README.md

 Are you tired of telling people to (re)install their node modules when they ask you why something is not working?

-This lightweight, zero-dependency package might be the perfect solution for you!
+This lightweight package might be the perfect solution for you!
 It (re)installs node modules whenever the target package file has changed!

 ## Installation